Northampton Town Council Launches Two Grant Schemes to Support Local Groups and Charities

 The other pot of money is the Community Grants Scheme.
 This is open to all groups, charities and organisations in Northampton, and unlike the other scheme it needs to demonstrate that it is benefiting residents across a larger area than just one ward.
 It is likely that the funding required will be in excess of £2,500.

-Cllr Rufia Ashraf, Mayor of Northampton said 'we know that there are so many different charities, groups and organisations doing so much good in Northampton and the Town Council want to support them in the fantastic work they do.
+Cllr Rufia Ashraf, former Mayor of Northampton and member of the Community Services Committee said 'we know that there are so many different charities, groups and organisations doing so much good in Northampton and the Town Council want to support them in the fantastic work they do.
 One of the few positives of the pandemic was the way communities supported each other and we are keen to harness this.
 It maybe that your charity is looking to provide support for the vulnerable, or your group wants to put on an event to raise the profile of the town or a cause, whatever it is, Northampton Town Council may be able to help'.

 You can download an application form for the both grants or fill either out online using the relevant link below.
 The deadline for applications to the General Community Grants scheme is Sunday 3 October.
 There is no deadline for the Councillors Community Fund, but once the councillor has spent their allocation this will not renew until the next financial year.